 Truly immersive in our user testing.
-New 4896 x 2448 resolution doubles previous models.
-Refresh rate of up to 120 Hz for smooth action.
-New hard-plastic head mount improves fit and comfort.
+New 4896 x 2448 resolution doubles the previous models.
+The refresh rate goes up to 120 Hz for smooth action.
+A new hard-plastic head mount improves fit and comfort for all users.

 Immersive graphics.
 Accurate motion controls.
 Optimized for premium VR PC gaming.
 Detailed 2880 x 1700 resolution.
 Crystal-clear stereo audio.
 Boasted comfortability and a precise-tracked VR experience in our user testing.